Jump to:

 Visiting Niagara Falls in the early morning or late afternoon is best.
 In the summertime, crowds are slightly smaller early in the morning or during the start of dinner time.
 It is also beneficial to visit early morning in summer as the temperatures are colder, making the outdoors more bearable.

-So, What’s the Best Time to Visit Niagara Falls?
+So, When Should You Visit Niagara Falls?

 If you’re looking for the best Niagara Falls experience available to man, the best time to visit is between August and September.
 August through September at Niagara Falls provides visitors with spectacular views of the falls, fewer crowds, and the perfect temperature for spending all day outside.